choco999/demonstration1/README.md

 Hello!
 This is our PayPal group for JS!

 Group Members are:
-Chisato Sakata
+Chisato Sakata,
-Stephanie Caliwag
+Stephanie Caliwag,
-Alec Tanner
+Alec Tanner and
 Middy Esmail

 What we have for you is a powerpoint presentation discussing some points and some facts about Paypal.